hotwax/oms-documentation/documents/retail-operations/inventory-management/cycle-count/pending-review-count.md

 ### Suggested Actions

 Based on the variance threshold selected, suggested actions will be highlighted with an outline.
-Admins can use the slider of the inventory threshold to get accept/reject suggestions accordingly.
+Admins can use the slider of the inventory threshold to accept/reject suggestions accordingly.

-Items with variances within acceptable tolerances will be suggested by the system to be accepted, and items below acceptable tolerance will be suggested for recount or reject.
+Items with variances within acceptable tolerances will be suggested by the system to be accepted, and items below acceptable tolerance will be suggested for recount or rejection.
 Items that were not counted at all will be suggested for recount.

 ### Bulk Actions